 Nitasha Strait, ABD, M.Ed., MA, LMFT, CST- Founder

 A perfect blend of warmth, empathy, and supportive learning is the quintessential therapeutic path to gaining the skills and insights into your issues and how you can solve them.
 At times, I will be the validating support you need to build you up and see the positives in your life.
-Other times, I will be the accountability and extra push you may need to making changes.
+Other times, I will be the accountability and extra push you may need to make changes.

 My work is informed by interactions that I’ve had with past and current clients, professional training, and my collegiate teaching experiences at Temple University, Penn State University, and Rutgers University.
 My passion has always been to treat individuals, couples, and families through solace oriented teaching.

 As a Certified Sex Therapist and a Licensed Marriage and Family Therapist with nearly a decade of training and experience, I’m confident I can help you get to where you want to be.
 I received my first Masters in Marriage and Family Therapy from La Salle University and my second Masters in Education in Human Sexuality from Widener University.
 I’m currently working on finishing my Ph.D. in Human Sexuality at Widener University.